 An intensive exegetical study of Hebrews.
 The course includes an investigation of the doctrines of Christ, especially His mediatorship and priesthood and the use of the Old Testament in this book.
 A verse-by-verse exposition will follow a brief study of authorship, background, destination and purpose.

 For information regarding prerequisites for this course, please refer to the Academic Course Catalog.

-Hebrews is one of the more important books in the New Testament.
-This is due to a number of reasons: (1) it presents more “unsettled problems” than probably any other book in the New Testament, (2) it makes a more extensive use of the Old Testament than any other New Testament document, (3) it is the major work on Jesus’ high priestly ministry, (4) there are widespread interest and historical debates over its severe warning texts, (5) it has a skillful construction and scholarly appeal, and (6) it has as its message a “word of encouragement” (13:22).
+Rationale: Hebrews is one of the more important books in the New Testament.
+This is due to a number of reasons: (1) it presents more “unsettled problems” (2) it makes a more extensive use of the Jewish Scriptures than any other New Testament document, (3) it is the major work on Jesus’ high priestly ministry, (4) there are widespread interest and historical debates over its severe warning texts, (5) it has a skillful construction and scholarly appeal, and (6) it has as its message a “word of encouragement” (13:22).
 Hebrews is, therefore, one of the most crucial New Testament books, which will be to the benefit of the student to master.